forjagames/fg-api/docs/website/docs/storage/files-explorer.md

 There is no recycle bin, so editing and deleting files cannot be undone.

 ### Security _Section_
-It allows you to manage credentials, users, edit their permissions, and assign groups or roles to them.
+It allows you to manage permissions for credentials and users.
-Groups allow you to group permissions, so you don't have to modify user permissions one by one.
+Permissions will allow or restrict end users to perform actions on files and folders.